LucyQ19/liriNodeApp/README.md

 ### concert-this

-Type in the command line: node liri.js concert-this The Black Keys
+Type in the command line: node liri.js concert-this The Black Keys:

 ![Image of concert-this](./images/concertThis.png)